Why the Alzheimers and Diabetes Connection Matters for You

 Insulin Action

-Insulin’s not just about diabetes; itโ€™s key to memory and thinking, too.
+Insulin’s not just about diabetes; it’s key to memory and thinking, too.
 Insulin resistance, a feature of type 2 diabetes, messes with memory.
 Boosting insulin action in the brain can bolster cognitive abilities and ward off Alzheimer’s.
+Check out our take on the neuroprotective perks of insulin.

 Sugar Level Watch